The surest way of creating a low maintenance garden

 A mix of paving, pebbles, decorative gravel or slate and wood, if properly designed and constructed, can be attractive, interesting and practical and above all low maintenance.

 Not for me either!
-I like plants and low maintenance.
+I like both plants and low maintenance.
 So let's look at a few low maintenance garden plants, shrubs, trees and tips that will add interest and colour to a garden and at the same time keep gardening input to a minimum.

 Getting rid of the lawn or letting it go wild will save lots of time, no more mowing, no more watering and if you are a "green lawn man" no more chemicals.

 Having easy to reach flower beds, maybe around the edge of a patio or along side pathways, planted with slow growing ground-cover plants, selected for colour over the four seasons will keep weeding to a minimum and provide colour throughout the year.